genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 ## Conclusion
 With this, our data model is defined.
-As a next step, we shall add business logic to show the data and create entries
+As a next step, we shall add business logic to show the data and create entries.